SelvaVigneshM/Chronic-Renal-Disease-Prediction-using-Machine-Learning/README.md

-# Chronic Renal Disease Prediction using Machine Learning🩺🔮
+# Chronic Renal Disease Prediction using Machine Learning🩺🏥🔮

 # Project Motto✔️
 This project aims to develop a chronic kidney disease prediction model to predict whether the given patient is positive or negative for the disease based on training from the given dataset.